smathot/materials_for_P0018/P0018.1/manuscript/md/methods.md

 ## Participants

-Ten naive observers (age range: 18-21 y; 3 men) participated in the experiment.
+Ten ++naïve++ observers (age range: 18-21 y; 3 men) participated in the experiment.
 Participants reported normal uncorrected vision.
 Participants provided written informed consent prior to the experiment, and received €20 for their participation.
 The experiment was conducted with approval of the *Comité d'éthique de l'Université d'Aix-Marseille* (Ref.: 2014-12-03-09).

 ## Software and apparatus

 Eye position and pupil size were recorded monocularly with an EyeLink 1000 (SR Research, Mississauga, ON, Canada), a video-based eye tracker sampling at 1000 Hz.
 Stimuli were presented on a gamma-calibrated 21" ViewSonic p227f CRT monitor (1024x768, 150 Hz).
 Testing took take place in a dimly lit room.
-The experiment was implemented with OpenSesame [@MathôtSchreij2012] using the PsychoPy back-end [@Peirce2007] for display control and PyGaze [@Dalmaijer2014] for eye tracking.
+The experiment was implemented with OpenSesame [@MathôtSchreij2012] using the PsychoPy back-end [@Peirce2007] for display control++,++ and PyGaze [@Dalmaijer2014] for eye tracking.

 ## General stimuli and procedure